sharebot-joe/TriviaGame/README.md

 Seattle SuperSonics Trivia Game, **the best online trivia game about the Seattle SuperSonics!**

-Prepare to be tested to your limits with this challenging trivia game starring your favorite SuperSonics legends!
+Prepare to be tested to your limits with 10 challenging trivia questions starring your favorite SuperSonics legends!

 Click the Github Pages link above to get started.